-Towards this end, the state shall endeavor to ensure:

-- a.
-That a strategic, systematic, continuous, comprehensive, inclusive, and integrated approach to disaster risk reduction and management is established, with the end in view of substantially reducing vulnerabilities and the risk of disasters and other humanitarian emergencies, towards the preservation of life and property, thereby ultimately preventing or deterring the loss of lives and the social, economic, cultural, and environmental assets of the country; - b.
-That a permanent, institutionalized, cohesive and comprehensive framework for disaster preparedness, prevention and mitigation, and response, is adopted, to be implemented by a highly specialized and focused agency bearing its own mandate, powers, and funding, in coordination and with the participation of the Philippine government, other foreign governments and financial institutions, international organizations, the private sector, and civil society; - c.
-That the differing concerns and needs of various sectors or those with higher vulnerabilities such as women, children, elderly, persons with disabilities, and indigenous peoples, are specifically served, with respect to disaster resilience and disaster management; - d.
-The implementation of the principles, concepts and action plans of climate change and disaster risk reduction contained in international and national frameworks and commitments in various phases of policy formulation, development and investment plans, poverty reduction strategies and other development tools, and techniques by all national and local agencies, institutions and instrumentalities of the government to enhance the country's capacity for climate change adaptation and mitigation; - e.
-To inculcate a culture of resilience and preparedness for natural disasters at the national, regional and local levels, and adopt a whole-of-society approach in disaster resilience to enhance collaboration, planning, and dialogue among
+Towards this end, the state shall endeavor to ensure that a strategic, systematic, continuous, comprehensive, inclusive, and integrated approach to disaster risk reduction and management is established, with the end in view of substantially reducing vulnerabilities and the risk of disasters and other humanitarian emergencies, towards the preservation of life and property, thereby ultimately preventing or deterring the loss of lives and the social, economic, cultural, and environmental assets of the country.
+Furthermore, the state shall undertake to inculcate a culture of resilience and preparedness for natural disasters at the national, regional and local levels, and adopt a whole-of-society approach in disaster resilience to enhance collaboration, planning, and dialogue among all sectors of society, and in improving

-- all sectors of society, and in improving their strategies and/or action plans for disaster risk reduction. - 3 Sec.
-3. Definition of Terms. -As used in this Act:
+- their strategies and/or action plans for disaster risk reduction. - 2 SEC.
+3. Definition of Terms.
+As used in this Act: